 Java is a staple of enterprise application development, and it is everywhere.
-The language has been around for a very long time in technology years, with 2015 marking the 20th year anniversary of the first public implementation of Java.
-Very few languages can claim to have a growing developer base and widespread adoption after 20 years in existence.
-Java has a large developer base that continues to thrive.
-This is good news; finding people to apply for your job opening will be easy.
-However, the goal to find talented developers that meet your company’s specific needs may not be so easy.
+The language has been around forever in technology years, with 2015 marking the 20th year anniversary of the first public implementation of Java.
+Very few languages can claim to have a thriving developer base and widespread adoption after 20 years in existence, but Java does.
+This is good news for you — finding people to apply for your job opening will be easy.
+However, finding developers that meet your company’s specific needs may not be.

 The Challenge of Ubiquity